 The Western Australian Preterm Birth Prevention Initiative is a project that Dr Meharry has been actively involved in since November 2014.
 The initiative aims to safely lower the rate of preterm birth by 35% over a five year period.
 To learn more about the initiative and preterm birth follow the link below.

-Steps taken prior to conception to optimise your health can have significant and long-lasting benefits for you and your baby.
+Steps taken prior to conception to optimise your health can have significant and long-lasting benefits for you and your baby

 Your health before and during pregnancy can impact the health of your baby.
 For this reason antenatal care should begin as early as possible.
 The purpose of antenatal care is to improve your health and the health of your baby.

 Many women will travel during pregnancy for work, recreation and visiting friends and relatives.
-It is generally safest and most comfortable to travel in the second trimester.

 Every labour and birth is unique and unpredictable, making it difficult to plan.
 There are a few things that you can do to ensure you have the best plan possible.